An upright dense to sparse shrub that grows to 2 metres tall, usually with a narrow habit.

 It has smooth bark that is can be shed in stringy strips.

-Leaves are narrow-ovate to ovate, to 15 mm long and to 4 mm wide with a sharp point on the end and somewhat concave in cross-section, mid-green.
+Leptospermum spp. have simple and alternate leaves.
+In this species, leaves are narrow-ovate to ovate, to 15 mm long and to 4 mm wide with a sharp point on the end and somewhat concave in cross-section, mid-green.

 Leptospermum typically produce solitary flowers, or in small groups of 2s and 3s or more, within the leaf axils.
 Flowers have 5 petals and sepals and have a symmetrical rotate shape.
 Stamens are produced in groups of 5 which surround 1 carpel (female part).
 The prominent feature in Leptospermum is the hypanthium, a cup or vase-shaped receptacle that supports the flower.